VishalSharmaa18/js_practice/README.md

 # js_practice
-A repo for javascript series
+A code repo for javascript series